Skip to main content

 Configure model parameters

 Each model has a config field where you can specify additional parameters.
-Let's add temperature and max_length for each model:
+Let's add temperature for each model:

 providers: